 for clubmate Gillian Dwyer, a Star 5 - Women (O13) skater who was making her first ever appearance at the Skate Ontario Provincial

-Her season, however, was more of a test of patience, having posted an excellent score in a competition last summer, but competing in a system that brings together
+Her season, however, was more of a test of patience, having posted an excellent score in a competition in Huntsville in the fall, but competing in a system that brings together

-the top 18 in each category, from across Ontario, through a series of qualifying events that will run right through to just a week or two before provincials.
+the top 18 in each category (there were actually 24 in her grouping), from across Ontario, through a series of qualifying events that will run right through to just a week or two before provincials.